ul-fmf/olmu/_posts/2020-05-19-special-formatting.md

 ---
 title: Special Formatting
-layout: post
+layout: page
-categories: [Tips, Markdown, Typography]
+categories: [Tips, Markdown, Typography, Sodelovanje]
 image: /assets/img/forest-snow.jpg
 description: "A bunch of tips on how to format your text."
 customexcerpt: "Learn and discover the special features of YAMT."